ImperialCollegeLondon/SWMManywhere/docs/parameters_guide.md

 ### Creating a new parameter group(s)

 You create a new module(s) that can contain multiple parameter groups.
-See below as a template of such a module.
+See below as a template of such amodule.

 ```python
 {%